kaminari/kaminari/kaminari-core/README.md

 ## Usage

-This gem is basically an internal gem that will be automatically bundled from kaminari gem.
+This gem is basically an internal gem that will be automatically bundled from kaminari gem or kaminari adapter gems.

+See [Kaminari README](https://github.com/amatsuda/kaminari/blob/master/README.md) for the documentation.

 ## Contributing